Keitos99/nvim/.config/nvim/ReadMe.md

 ## Tmux resize support

-- resize using tmux if:
+- Resize using Tmux if:
-  - Case1: two pane and nvim has only one window: nvim window is at left edge of tab && and there is pane left to nvim.
-The same for right
+  - Case 1: Two panes and Neovim has only one window: Neovim window is at the left edge of the tab, and there is a pane to the left of Neovim.
+The same applies for the right.
-    - move with tmux
+    - Move with Tmux.
-  - Case 2: two panes and two nvim window. nvim is on the right pane.
-Press M-l
+  - Case 2: Two panes and two Neovim windows.
+Neovim is on the right pane.
+Press `M-l`:
-    - on right nvim window then: use nvim logic
+    - On the right Neovim window: use Neovim logic.
-    - on left nvim window: use nvim logic
+    - On the left Neovim window: use Neovim logic.
-    - on left pane: use tmux logic
+    - On the left pane: use Tmux logic.
-  - Case 2: two panes and two nvim window. nvim is on the right pane.
-Press M-h
+  - Case 2: Two panes and two Neovim windows.
+Neovim is on the right pane.
+Press `M-h`:
-    - on right nvim window then: use nvim logic
+    - On the right Neovim window: use Neovim logic.
-    - on left nvim window: use nvim logic
+    - On the left Neovim window: use Neovim logic.
-    - on left pane: use tmux logic
+    - On the left pane: use Tmux logic.